 But if you’re still struggling with that perfect gift, feel free to impress your Valentine with some fun facts about their favourite love songs made Down Under.
 So they could never tear you apart.

 PART 67 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 There are, in fact,